NMDA receptor: Agonists

 Activation of NMDA receptors requires binding of glutamate or aspartate (aspartate does not stimulate the receptors as strongly).
 In addition, NMDARs also require the binding of the co-agonist glycine for the efficient opening of the ion channel, which is a part of this receptor.

 D-Serine has also been found to co-agonize the NMDA receptor with even greater potency than glycine.
 It is produced by serine racemase, and is enriched in the same areas as NMDA receptors.
 Removal of D-serine can block NMDA-mediated excitatory neurotransmission in many areas.
 Recently, it has been shown that D-serine can be released both by neurons and astrocytes to regulate NMDA receptors.
+Note that D-serine has also been shown to work as an antagonist / inverse co-agonist for t-NMDA receptors.

 NMDA receptor (NMDAR)-mediated currents are directly related to membrane depolarization.
 NMDA agonists therefore exhibit fast Mg2+ unbinding kinetics, increasing channel open probability with depolarization.
 This property is fundamental to the role of the NMDA receptor in memory and learning, and it has been suggested that this channel is a biochemical substrate of Hebbian learning, where it can act as a coincidence detector for membrane depolarization and synaptic transmission.